 In discussion section, the author attempts to explain the contextual reason of reductions in life expectancy with homicide patterns in the regions.
 However, the paper fails to provide key difference on patterns and magnitude of homicide between 1995-2005 and 2005-2015.

 I think the added value of this study is measuring quantified impacts of homicide on life expectancy.
 Therefore, it is critical to provide more details on a changing patterns of homicide rate especially before and after 2005 which led changes in life expectancy.
 Again, the causal association between homicide and life expectancy is not new.

+As shown above, we now include a figure showing time trends in age-standardized homicide rates.
+This figure show a clear downward trend in homicides among males prior to 2005 and an increase thereafter.
+Additional evidence of changing trends in homides by States in Mexico is shown in Espinal-Enriquez and Larralde (2015).
+In that paper the authors find that

 In addition, similarly, the authors attempted to address regional difference of lifespans using the inequality framework.
 The lifespan inequality is simply epidemiological results of unequal patterns of violence across the regions.
 So, here, unequal distribution of homicide is key underlying factors.
 But its description is also missing in this manuscript.

 We thank the reviewer for this suggestion.
-We modified the discussion to pay more attention to homicide patterns by region.
-As noted by the reviewer, there is an unequal distribution of homicides across regions and time, which are now described in the discussion in relation to changes in lifespan disparity and life expectancy.
+We address this comment in two steps.
+Firs, we clarify in the manuscript that lifespan inequality is an indicator that in itself represents unequal ages at death in the population.
+For example, large values in lifespan implies greater uncertainty in the timing of death at the individual level which implies an unequal age at death.
+This approach is different from the inequality framework in public health that addresses inequalities in health arising as a result of socioeconomic and/or racial/ethnic differences.
+Second, the analytic method we use (decomposition method) takes into account the unequal distribution of homides by age, sex, and region.This method attributes changes in lifespan and in life expectancy due to changes in homicide mortality; thus, regions that experience larger changes in homicide mortality (i.e., those with more unequeal distribution of homicides --either increases or decreseas) will consequently contribute more to the observed changes in the lifespan and life expectancy.

+We thus believe our methods are inherently taking into account the reviewer’s concern.

 Lastly, I would like to suggest the authors to consider that violence rate is highly associated with underlying socioeconomic and political inequalities between regions and between individuals.
 And, beyond homicide, these factors are significant determinants of premature death due to diverse medical conditions.
 I do not think the authors have adequately conceptualized the population health impacts of violence using appropriate concept of inequality, although they attempted to measure the most severe form of violence - homicide on population health.